* Storm Harvey shuts U.S. oil refineries

 Harvey, downgraded to a tropical storm and losing steam as it moved inland, shut at least 4.4 million barrels per day (bpd) of refining capacity.

-That sparked fears of a fuel shortage before the Labor Day weekend and cut refinery demand for crude, widening the spread between U.S. gasoline and crude.
+That sparked fears of a fuel shortage ahead of the Labor Day weekend and cut refinery demand for crude, widening the spread between U.S. gasoline and crude.

 This gasoline "crack spread" hit a high of $27.79 a barrel on Friday, up $10 in a week.